 The most effective means of controlling head lice, no matter what type of chemical or product you might employ, requires wet-combing (manual removal), requiring someone to take your child’s hair, one small section at time, and inspect for the presence of adult lice or nits.
 The best way to comb lice is to use a high-quality, metal head lice comb to pull the adults and nits off each hair strand, not that plastic nit-comb that comes with many of the OTC shampoos.

-The Hair Whisperers promotes the manual removal of head lice and nits without the use of toxic chemicals or over-priced “organic” shampoos and herbal treatments by offering a wet-combing method and a lice machine treatment.
-We have been in business since 2007, successfully ridding hair of lice throughout Southern California, using safe and effective lice removal techniques.
+The Hair Whisperers promotes manual removal as the best lice treatment for long hair as well as short hair.
+We condemn the use of toxic chemicals orover-priced “organic” shampoos and herbal treatments by offering a wet-combingmethod and a lice machine treatment.
+We have been in business since 2007,successfully ridding hair of lice throughout Southern California, using safeand effective lice removal techniques.